A living systematic review of registered COVID-19 trials

 As highlighted in our earlier analysis and its protocol, innovative visualisations like these are key to preventing unnecessary duplication of independent research efforts.

 To date, this has been used to assess the distribution, design, size and other key points of studies registered on specific therapeutic interventions like ivermectin, and hydroxychloroquine.
-“The fragmented COVID-19 therapeutics research landscape: a living systematic review of clinical trial registrations evaluating priority pharmacological interventions." has just been published on Wellcome Open Research and is awaiting peer review.
+“The fragmented COVID-19 therapeutics research landscape: a living systematic review of clinical trial registrations evaluating priority pharmacological interventions." has just been published on Wellcome Open Research.

 This work is supported by the COVID-19 Clinical Research Coalition.
 IDDO is a founding member of the Coalition which was formed to build collaborative solutions and accelerate urgent research on prevention and diagnosis of COVID-19 in resource-limited settings.
 It provides free access to COVID-19 clinical trial protocols.
 A number of Coalition working groups are identifying and addressing the most pressing scientific and operational research questions for resource-limited settings.